AbdelrahmanElzemrany/SMA-Bending-wire/README.md

 # SMA Bending Wire Control System Analysis (MATLAB & Simulink)

-This repository contains my personal engineering framework for modeling, simulating, and implementing trajectory tracking control for a Shape Memory Alloy (SMA) bending wire actuator based on Lagoudas thermodynamics.
-The objective of this project is to analyze the tracking limitations of standard linear feedback controllers under material hysteresis and validate a custom path-dependent feedforward architecture.
+This repository contains the complete engineering framework for modeling, simulating, and implementing trajectory tracking control for a Shape Memory Alloy (SMA) bending wire actuator based on Lagoudas thermodynamics.
+The objective of this project was to analyze the tracking limitations of standard linear feedback controllers under material hysteresis and successfully validate a custom path-dependent feedforward architecture.

 ## Execution and Simulation Steps